EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 ..  _loading_doc:
 Loading
 ~~~~~~~~~~~~~
 Starting point of any data evaluation is the loading process.
-Once you extracted all traces from a new single-moelcule experiment, or in the case you wish to re-evaluate data, load the data into the soft ware via :code:`> File > Load Traces`.
+Once you extracted all traces from a new single-molecule experiment, or in the case you wish to re-evaluate data, load the data into the software via :code:`> File > Load Traces`.
 In case you recorded multiple datasets with alternating laser excitation but deviating starting frame, please first extract the traces per single movies and load the extracted traces file-wise consecutively via :code:`> File > Add Traces`.

+.. - :ref:`manual_analysis`
+.. - :ref:`man-categorization`
+.. - :ref:`man-selection`

-Intensity Traces
+Traces GUI
 ~~~~~~~~~~~~~~~~~~~~
 After the extraction or loading step, the resulting traces will open/show up on the sub-GUI called **Traces** as shown in :numref:`trace_look` for example for two- or three-color FRET measurements.

 .. figure:: ./../figures/documents/Fig_18_Trace.png